LiviuCP/goToScriptsPython/README.md

 The entries are stored "in order" but duplicates are not allowed.
 If the maximum number of entries has been reached, the least recently visited path/executed command is taken out (circular buffer behavior).
 Unlike persistent history (see next section), the entries are NOT displayed to the user in a sorted fashion but instead they are shown in reverse order of their access (first entry is the last visited directory or executed command).

+A subset of the recent history is the quick history, see section 6.8.

 6.2.
 Persistent history

 All paths except the ones from excluded history are mentioned here along with the number of visits.
 When a new directory is visited the first time on the current day the number of visits is incremented.
 Further visits on the same day are not taken into account.
 This prevents unrealistic reporting which might occur if a directory has been entered many times during a day and then remains unvisited for a long time.